yahoo/protractor-retry/README.md

 ### Examples

-* Checkout this Mocha Example [protractor.mocha.conf.js](test/protractor.mocha.conf.js)
+* Checkout this Mocha (Firefox capability) Example [protractor.mocha.conf.js](test/protractor.mocha.conf.js)
-* Checkout this Jasmine Example [protractor.jasmine.conf.js](test/protractor.jasmine.conf.js)
+* Checkout this Jasmine (Chrome cap.)
+Example [protractor.jasmine.conf.js](test/protractor.jasmine.conf.js)
-* Checkout this TestSuite Example with DEBUG activated [protractor.suite.conf.js](test/protractor.suite.conf.js)
+* Checkout this TestSuite (IE11 cap.)
+Example with DEBUG activated [protractor.suite.conf.js](test/protractor.suite.conf.js)

+Those 3 examples are actually used for the functional tests of this pkg, feel free to take a look at the Travis output to check out the flow of the retries.

 ### Known Caveat
-If you are NOT Running in Parallel mode, the package will retry the whole testsuite if any failure.
+* If you are NOT Running in Parallel mode, the package will retry the whole testsuite if any failure.
+* Windows as an environment to launch / use this package is not yet supported.